sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

    - At the top of the screen, click the `Actions` button next to the `Create Auto Scaling group`.
    - Click the `Delete` option.

+***

+# 17 Messaging  & Containers

+## Messaging in the Cloud

+There are often times that users of your applications need to be notified when certain events happen.
+Notifications, such as text messages or emails can be sent through services in the cloud.

+The use of the cloud offers benefits like ： lowered costs, increased storage, and flexibility.

+习题

+Messaging typically occurs between Internet-based applications and devices.
+One system can send a message to another system.